 “I heard it.”

-More frantic knocking sounds could be heard.
-Silently, Monica followed them to a strange sealed container.
+More frantic knocks echoed through the basement.
+Silently, Monica followed the sounds to a strange sealed container.

 “Somebody in there?” she asked, already knowing the answer.

-“Hey!” said Miles, pulling the guy away from Monica.
+Miles pulled the guy away from Monica.
+“Hey!” he said.
 “We know you!
-You are that guy!
+You’re that guy!
 Haru!”

 “Miles?” asked the confused young man.